 Imagine “racing your dog from Orlando to New York, depriving him of sleep to complete the course as quickly possible, mushing though waist-deep water and ice, with the dog losing about 10 pounds through the ordeal.”1 Or consider tethering yourself “to 15 other runners on a 50-foot gangline while pulling 400 pounds.
-Imagine flipping on your back and being dragged down an icy incline.”2 That’s how two sports columnists described the Iditarod Trail Sled Dog Race, a grueling expedition from Anchorage to Nome, Alaska, which takes place every March.
-It’s only one of several such races in which mushers, or dogsled drivers, compete for thousands of dollars and other prizes.
-Meanwhile, the dogs, viewed as little more than snowmobiles with fur, are lucky if they finish the race alive and without serious injuries.
+Imagine flipping on your back and being dragged down an icy incline.”2 That’s how two sports columnists described the Iditarod dog-sled race, a grueling expedition from Anchorage to Nome, Alaska, that takes place every March.
+It’s one of several such races, in which dog-sled drivers called “mushers” compete for thousands of dollars and other prizes.
+Meanwhile, the dogs—viewed as little more than snowmobiles with fur—are considered lucky if they finish the race alive and without serious injuries.

 The Most Notorious of Races

-About 1,000 dogs start the Iditarod, but more than one-third are “dropped” every year because they become sick, injured, or exhausted from being forced to run for hours through jagged mountain ranges, frozen rivers, dense forests, and desolate tundra in biting winds, blinding snowstorms, and temperature fluctuations from 40 degrees above to 60 degrees below zero.3,4 The dogs—usually husky mixes weighing less than 50 pounds—are usually tethered to 400-pound sleds in teams of up to 16.5,6 They must run about 100 miles per day, with only 40 hours total of rest mandated throughout the entire eight-to-10-day race.7,8
+Hundreds of dogs start the Iditarod, but up to half are “dropped” every year because they become too sick, injured, or exhausted.
+They’re forced to run for hours through jagged mountain ranges, frozen rivers, dense forests, and desolate tundra in biting winds, blinding snowstorms, and below-freezing temperatures.3,4 The dogs are usually tethered to 400-pound sleds in teams of 12 to 145,6,8 and run about 100 miles per day, with only 40 hours of rest mandated throughout the entire eight- to 10-day race.7,8

-Even if dogs survive a race, they may die afterwards.
-Dr. Paula Kislak, president of the Association of Veterinarians for Animal Rights, has stated, “With a buildup of lactic acid and other chemicals from muscle degradation as a result of extreme exercise, toxicity in the liver and kidneys may not cause death for days or weeks after a race.”18 A study published in the American Journal of Respiratory and Critical Care Medicine found that of 59 dogs who were examined 24 to 48 hours after a race, 81 percent had “abnormal accumulations” of mucous or cellular debris in their lower airways.
-Further, the lung damage was classified as moderate to severe in nearly half of the dogs.19
+Even if dogs survive a race, they may die afterward.
+Dr. Paula Kislak, president of the Association of Veterinarians for Animal Rights, has stated, “With a buildup of lactic acid and other chemicals from muscle degradation as a result of extreme exercise, toxicity in the liver and kidneys may not cause death for days or weeks after a race.”18 A study published in the American Journal of Respiratory and Critical Care Medicine found that of 59 dogs who were examined 24 to 48 hours after a race, 81% had “abnormal accumulations” of mucus or cellular debris in their lower airways.
+Furthermore, the lung damage was classified as moderate to severe in nearly half of the dogs.19

-There are other grueling and deadly endurance races that are not as well publicized, including the Copper Basin 300, the Race to the Sky long-distance dogsled races, and the Yukon Quest international dogsled race.
+There are other grueling and deadly dog-sled races that aren’t as well publicized, including the Copper Basin 300, the Race to the Sky long-distance races, and the Yukon Quest international race.

 Suffering Behind the Scenes

-In late 2018 and early 2019, a PETA eyewitness worked in Alaska’s dog sledding industry.
-He found dogs denied veterinary care for painful injuries, kept constantly chained next to dilapidated boxes and plastic barrels in the bitter cold and biting wind, and exhausted, dehydrated dogs forced to run hundreds of miles.
-Please visit PETA.org for more about this investigation.
+In late 2018 and early 2019, a PETA eyewitness working in Alaska’s dog-sledding industry found that dogs were denied veterinary care for painful injuries, kept constantly chained next to dilapidated boxes and plastic barrels in the bitter cold and biting wind, and forced to run hundreds of miles, despite being exhausted and dehydrated.
+Visit PETA.org for more information about this investigation.

-At Colorado’s Krabloonik Kennels, the largest tourist dog-sledding operation in the United States, “excess” dogs were routinely shot in the back of the head and buried in a pit.
+At Colorado’s Krabloonik Kennels, the largest tourist dog-sledding operation in the U.S., “excess” dogs were routinely shot in the back of the head and buried in a pit.
 The town’s mayor staunchly defended the operation and brazenly refused to allow advocates to speak at town meetings.
 Tenacious locals pushed the district attorney to take action, and a surprise inspection resulted in the owner being charged with eight counts of cruelty to animals.
-The owner sold the operation – which continues today – to like-minded employees.21
+The owner sold the operation—which continues today—to like-minded employees.20

-Boppy, dog on musher Hugh Neff’s team, died during the Yukon Quest race of aspiration pneumonia, but a necropsy revealed he also suffered “stomach ulcers, moderate intestinal inflammation, mild whipworm infestation, skeletal muscle necrosis, and severe weight loss and muscle wasting.”
-Veterinarian Kathleen McGill said, “This dog was already in a low-body state, if you will, trying just to keep itself alive without even running a race,” and Neff was banned from the 2019 Iditarod ““due to concerns over his lack of dog care.”22, 23, 24
+Boppy, a dog on musher Hugh Neff’s team, died of aspiration pneumonia during the Yukon Quest.
+A necropsy revealed that he also suffered from “mild stomach ulcers, moderate intestinal inflammation, mild whipworm infestation, skeletal muscle necrosis, and severe weight loss and muscle wasting.”
+Veterinarian Kathleen McGill said, “This dog was already in a low-body state, if you will, trying just to keep itself alive without even running a race,” and Neff was banned from the 2019 Iditarod “due to concerns over his lack of dog care.”21,22,23

 Profiting From Pain and Misery